mllinares/pymds_dev/README.md

 target_prob = 0.9 # target acceptancy probability (<1)
 ```
 It is recommended to first test the algorithm without the warmup, low number of samples, low tree depth and low target acceptancy probaility and then increase those.
-As discussed in the paper, the algorithm performs better with low warm_up steps.
+As discussed in the paper, the algorithm performs better with low warm_up steps and low tree depth.
 If you have no idea of what those are, it is recommended that you download the jupyter notebook ```quick_pyro_intro.ipynb``` before using pymds on true datasets.

 Link to previous publications